Castellammarese War

-The Castellammarese War ([kaˌstɛllammaˈreːze, -eːse]) was a bloody power struggle for control of the Italian-American Mafia that took place in New York City, New York, from February 1930 until April 15, 1931, between partisans of Joe "The Boss" Masseria and those of Salvatore Maranzano.
-The war was named after the Sicilian town of Castellammare del Golfo, the birthplace of Maranzano.
-Maranzano's faction won and divided New York's crime families into the Five Families; Maranzano declared himself capo di tutti i capi ("boss of all bosses").
-However, Maranzano was murdered in September 1931 on orders of Lucky Luciano, who established a power-sharing arrangement called the Commission, a group of Mafia families of equal stature, to avoid such wars in the future.
+The Castellammarese War ([kaˌstɛllammaˈreːze, -eːse]) was a bloody power struggle for control of the American Mafia between partisans of Joe "The Boss" Masseria and Salvatore Maranzano that took place in New York City from February 26, 1930, until April 15, 1931.
+The feud was named after the Sicilian town of Castellammare del Golfo, Maranzano's birthplace.

+Maranzano's faction prevailed in the conflict and divided New York's crime families into the Five Families; Maranzano declared himself capo di tutti i capi ("boss of all bosses").
+However, Maranzano was murdered in September 1931 on orders of Lucky Luciano, who established a power-sharing arrangement through a governing body called the Commission, giving equal stature to all Mafia families to avoid such feuds in the future.

 Background

-In the 1920s, Mafia operations in the United States were controlled by Giuseppe "Joe The Boss" Masseria, whose faction consisted mainly of gangsters from Sicily, along with Calabria (the 'Ndrangheta) and Campania (the Camorra) regions of southern Italy.
-Masseria's faction included Charles "Lucky" Luciano, Albert "Mad Hatter" Anastasia, Vito Genovese, Alfred Mineo, Willie Moretti, Joe Adonis, and Frank Costello.
-However, powerful Sicilian Don Vito Ferro decided to make a bid for control of Mafia operations.
-He sent Salvatore Maranzano from his base in Castellammare del Golfo to seize control.
-The Castellammarese faction in the U.S. included Joseph "Joe Bananas" Bonanno, Stefano "The Undertaker" Magaddino, Joseph Profaci, and Joe Aiello.
+In the 1920s, Mafia operations in the United States were controlled by Giuseppe "Joe The Boss" Masseria, whose faction consisted mainly of gangsters from Sicily, Calabria (the 'Ndrangheta) and Campania (the Camorra) in southern Italy.
+Masseria's faction included Charles "Lucky" Luciano, Albert "Mad Hatter" Anastasia, Vito Genovese, Alfred Mineo, Willie Moretti, Joe Adonis and Frank Costello.

+However, powerful Sicilian Don Vito Ferro decided to make a bid for control of Mafia operations, sending Salvatore Maranzano from his base in Castellammare del Golfo to seize control.
+The Castellammarese faction in the U.S. included Joseph "Joe Bananas" Bonanno, Stefano "The Undertaker" Magaddino, Joseph Profaci and Joe Aiello.
 As it became more and more evident that the two factions would clash for leadership of the Mafia, they each sought to recruit more followers to support them.